 Future Forum | Mar, 19 2024 6:30PM - 8:45PM

-- Uriel García, Immigration reporter, The Texas Tribune
+- Uriel García, Immigration Reporter, The Texas Tribune

-- Faye Kolly, Immigration attorney, McChesney Kolly PLLC
+- Faye Kolly, Immigration Attorney, McChesney Kolly PLLC

 - J. Michael Treviño, Houston Organizer, American Immigration Council